gomorpheus/morpheus-docs/provisioning/migrations/migrations.rst

   |morpheus| will create a snapshot of an existing VM, convert from source format to required destination format, and then provision the VM into the target environment.

 Source
-  VMWare, Openstack, Xen, ESXi, Nutanix* Azure* Hyper-V* ( *in-development)
+  VMWare, Openstack, Xen, ESXi, Nutanix* Azure* Hyper-V* (*planned) Destination
-Destination
-  Softlayer, Openstack, Metapod, Xen, Amazon, VMWare, ESXi, Nutanix, Hyper-V Supported OS Type: Windows or Linux Service Impact
+  Softlayer, Openstack, Metapod, Xen, Amazon, VMWare, ESXi, Nutanix, Hyper-V Supported OS Type
+  Windows or Linux
+Service Impact
   Disruptive Migration